WeirauchLab/COSMO/README.md

 Most Linux distributions already include `~/.local/bin` in your search path by default.
 You may need to log out and back in again for this to take effect.
-How to update your shell's [search path](path) is beyond the scope of this document.
+How to update your shell's [search path][path] is beyond the scope of this document.

 If this is succesful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like `./cosmo.py` in the examples below.

+Windows is not currently supported by [the method we presently use in our `setup.py`][scripts].
+However, if you have success building MOODS on Windows and would like to have a go at getting COSMO working, too, a patch or pull request would be welcome.

 ## USAGE